This post may contain affiliate links. Please see my disclosure policy for details.

 1. Relax at the spa

-Budapest is famous for it’s Thermal baths and is even nicknamed ‘the city of spas’, so it is an essential experience to any visit.
+Budapest is famous for its Thermal baths and is even nicknamed ‘the city of spas’, so it is an essential experience for any visit.

 There are plenty to choose from as they are scattered around the city, but the most popular are Gellért and Széchenyi.